leon4rd/test/README.md

-## What biscuit does a short person like?
-Shortbread.
+## What animal is always at a game of cricket?
+A bat.